"Nice Try, Kiddo": Investigating Ad Hominems in Dialogue Responses: Related Work

-\paragraph{Constrained Decoding} On the topic of constrained decoding, prior works mostly focus on techniques to incorporate words or phrases (either as a hard or soft constraint) into the decoded or generated sample. \citet{swanson2014natural} and \citet{balakrishnan2019constrained} both use parse trees among other techniques to ensure specific lexical or structural constraints in the generated text. \citet{hokamp-liu-2017-lexically} propose a Grid Beam Search, which will generate output that includes pre-specified lexical constraints. \citet{post2018fast} further extend upon the grid beam search with a more efficient Dynamic Beam Allocation algorithm.
-There are also insertion-based non-autoregressive decoding algorithms \citep{miao2019cgmh,zhang2020pointer,susanto2020lexically}.
-Our autoregressive top-$k$ sampling-based technique imposes a soft constraint to \emph{not} generate phrases that are likely to lead to ad hominems.
+\paragraph{Constrained Decoding} For constrained decoding, prior works focus on incorporating words or phrases (as hard or soft constraints) into the decoded output. \citet{swanson2014natural} and \citet{balakrishnan2019constrained} use parse trees among other techniques to enforce constraints in the generated text. \citet{hokamp2017lexically,post2018fast} propose variants of Grid Beam Search, which generate output that include lexical constraints. \citet{miao2019cgmh,zhang-etal-2020-pointer,susanto-etal-2020-lexically} explore insertion-based non-autoregressive decoding algorithms.
+To be compatible with an autoregressive model like DialoGPT and effective for open-domain generation, we apply constrained decoding to top-$k$ sampling.
+Our method also differs from these prior works in that it imposes soft constraints to \emph{not} generate phrases that are likely to lead to ad hominems.
+Decoding-time techniques that can be used to reduce harmful language generation, e.g., the Plug and Play Language Model (PPLM) \citep{dathathri2020plug}, are most relevant to our technique.